-Chevrolet Cobalt owners have reported 15 problems related to steering rack and pinion (under the steering category).
+Chevrolet Cobalt owners have reported 16 problems related to steering rack and pinion (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Cobalt based on all problems reported for the Cobalt.

 The contact own a 2009 Chevrolet Cobalt.
 The contact stated the vehicle experienced numerous failures.
 The rack and pinion had to be replaced, the window motors were replaced six times, and the ignition was replaced.
 The vehicle was taken to a dealer and the failures were repaired.
 The manufacturer was notified of the failures.
 The approximate failure mileage was 27,000.